Home Sale Law in California

 First if all, if the buyer asks any question about the condition of the real estate, the seller is absolutely obligated to answer it truthfully.
 If the seller provides any false information about the condition of the property, and the buyer buys it and later finds out, they can sue the seller for any harm caused, and the diminution in the house's value.

 In addition to disclosing any material facts the buyer directly inquires about, most "latent defects" in a house or other piece of property should be disclosed whether the buyer asks or not.
 Typically, any defect that the seller knows about and that the buyer can't be expected to know through a reasonable inspection, it has to be disclosed.

 Buyers, nonetheless, also have duties in this area.
 A buyer will not be rewarded for refusing to exercise due diligence.

 Buyers have to conduct reasonably-diligent inspections of land they want to buy.
 If they refuse to do so, they can't sue for any defects which they could have easily discovered.

-Can a Fresno County, California Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Fresno County, California Real Estate Attorney help?

 If you're in the process of purchasing a Fresno County, California home, the advice of an accomplished real estate attorney can make the process much easier, and help ensure that no surprises come up.
 This will give you the peace of mind to actually enjoy your new home, rather than worry about it.